nachogo23/3R_motion_Scilab/README.md

 4 - In the function that solves the inverse position analysis of the robot, add a check to guarantee that the inputs are inside the workspace of the robot

-All the code needed to run the simulation is provided in the 3R1.sce file.
+All the code needed to run the simulation is provided in the 3R1.sce and 3r1_plus.sce files.
 Just click play and the simulation will start.

 The file iniciates with the declaration of all the constants and parameters used.